 Sentient Research publishes article in the journal Health Promotion Practice on Plan A

-Aaron Plant, Vice President of Sentient Research, and colleagues published an article in the July 2019 issue of Health Promotion Practice on the development of the Plan A intervention.
+Aaron Plant, Vice President of Sentient Research, and colleagues published an article on the development of the Plan A intervention.

 VIDEO SCREENING | November 14, 2018

 Plan A debuts at the 2018 American Public Health Association (APHA) Global Public Health Film Festival